 Vaping enforcement

-Electronic vaporisers, also known as e-cigarettes, e-vaporisers or vapes, are electronic devices that vaporise a liquid solution (e-liquid) to be inhaled.
-They have gained popularity as an alternative to traditional tobacco smoking, with various designs and flavours available in the market.
+Electronic vaporisers, also known as e-cigarettes, e-vaporisers or vapes, are electronic devices that vaporise a liquid solution (e-liquid) to be inhaled, and are prohibited in Singapore.
+Harsh penalties apply to the possession, use, import or supply of e-vaporisers.

 Harms of vaping